junkoyama/Javascript-Fundamentals-Quiz/README.md

-This week I will be building a timed and scored quiz that will test your knowledge on Javascript fundamentals!
+Welcome to the Javascript Fundamentals Quiz where I will test your Javascript knowledge!

 Live deployed URL: https://junkoyama.github.io/Javascript-Fundamentals-Quiz/

-My learnings from this assignment:
+This week's homework challenged me to think critically and thoroughly plan my action steps.
+First I envisioned how I would design a unique quiz so I could provide an easy to read and accessible interface.
+Secondly I went back to past class activities to help review concepts that could steer me to write creative JavaScript code.
+Lastly I spent 2 tutor sessions with my tutor, Paolo Razon, and worked with 2 different Learning Assistants from askBCS to learn different ways of writing code with the same output.
+These sessions broadened my knowledge with HTML, CSS and JavaScript so that I can become a better developer.

 # 04 Web APIs: Code Quiz

-## Your Task
+## My Task

-As you proceed in your journey to becoming a full-stack web developer, it’s likely that you’ll be asked to complete a coding assessment, perhaps as part of an interview process.
+As I proceed in your journey to becoming a full-stack web developer, it’s likely that I'll be asked to complete a coding assessment, perhaps as part of an interview process.
 A typical coding assessment is a combination of multiple-choice questions and interactive coding challenges.

-To help you become familiar with these tests and give you a chance to apply the skills from this module, this week’s homework invites you to build a timed coding quiz with multiple-choice questions.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+To help myself become familiar with these tests and get a chance to apply the skills from this module, this week’s homework invites me to build a timed coding quiz with multiple-choice questions.
+This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that I will write.
 It will have a clean, polished, and responsive user interface.
-This week’s coursework will teach you all the skills you need to succeed in this assignment.
+This week’s coursework will teach me all the skills I need to succeed in this assignment.

 ## User Story